moritzploss/tribology/README.md

     https://github.com/moritzploss/tribology

 You can also install the package through pip.
-Currently, the package is available for test purposes only:
+Currently, the package is only available for test purposes:

     pip install --index-url https://test.pypi.org/simple/ tribology